Perfect graph: Definitions and characterizations

-A clique in an undirected graph is a subset of its vertices that are all adjacent to each other.

-A graph coloring assigns a color to each vertex so that each two adjacent vertices have different colors.

-In particular, the vertices of any clique must all be assigned different colors, so the chromatic number (the minimum number of colors in any coloring) is always greater than or equal to the clique number, the number of vertices in the maximum clique.
+A clique in an undirected graph is a subset of its vertices that are all adjacent to each other, such as the subsets of vertices connected by heavy edges in the illustration.
+The clique number is the number of vertices in the largest clique: two in the illustrated seven-vertex cycle, and three in the other graph shown.
+A graph coloring assigns a color to each vertex so that each two adjacent vertices have different colors, also shown in the illustration.
+The chromatic number of a graph is the minimum number of colors in any coloring.
+The colorings shown are optimal, so the chromatic number is three for the 7-cycle and four for the other graph shown.
+The vertices of any clique must have different colors, so the chromatic number is always greater than or equal to the clique number.
+For some graphs, they are equal; for others, such as the ones shown, they are unequal.
 The perfect graphs are defined as the graphs for which these two numbers are equal, not just in the graph itself, but in every induced subgraph obtained by deleting some of its vertices.

 The perfect graph theorem asserts that the complement graph of a perfect graph is itself perfect.
-The complement graph has the same vertices as the given graph, but a complementary adjacency relation: two vertices are adjacent, in the complement graph, if and only if they are not adjacent in the given graph.
+The complement graph has an edge between two vertices if and only if the given graph does not.
 A clique, in the complement graph, corresponds to an independent set in the given.
 A coloring of the complement graph corresponds to a clique cover, a partition of the vertices of the given graph into cliques.
 The fact that the complement of a perfect graph $G$ is also perfect implies that, in $G$ itself, the independence number (the size of its maximum independent set), equals its clique cover number (the fewest number of cliques needed in a clique cover).
 More strongly, the same thing is true in every induced subgraph of the complement graph.
 This provides an alternative and equivalent definition of the perfect graphs: they are the graphs for which, in each induced subgraph, the independence number equals the clique cover number.

 The strong perfect graph theorem gives a different way of defining perfect graphs, by their structure instead of by their properties.